Xi encourages youth to help boost China's aerospace sci-tech self-reliance

 BEIJING, May 3 (Xinhua) -- Chinese President Xi Jinping has encouraged youth in the aerospace sector to contribute more to China's realization of greater self-reliance in aerospace science and technology.

-Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks in a Monday letter replying to a youth team working on space station construction at the China Aerospace Science and Technology Corporation.
+Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks in a Monday letter replying to a youth team working on space station construction at the China Aerospace Science and Technology Corporation (CASC).

+Xi extended greetings to all youth in the aerospace sector in the letter for China's coming Youth Day, which falls on May 4.

+He recalled his exchanges with young researchers during a visit to the CASC nine years ago.

 Photos